dixslyf/acush/docs/docs.typ

 - _Non-termination on `CTRL-C`, `CTRL-\` or `CTRL-Z`_:
   The shell must not be terminated when the user enters `CTRL-C`, `CTRL-\` or `CTRL-Z`.

+= Solution Discussion

+The main loop of the shell program consists of the following stages:

+  1. _Input handling_: Receiving and handling user input for a command line.

+  2. _Lexing_: Converting a command line string from the user into a sequence of tokens.

+  3. _Parsing_: Converting the sequence of tokens from the lexer into an abstract syntax tree~(AST).

+  4. _Running commands_: Executing the AST from the parser.

+Furthermore, the shell program maintains a shell context data structure that contains contextual information for the shell, such as the command history and prompt string.
+In the following sections, we describe the main aspects of the implementation of each stage.